rfabbri/vpe/README.txt

 # Ideas to make it easier to work on VXL + VXD + internal Project

-We call the superproject VPE: Vision Programming Environment.
+We call the superproject or monorepo VPE: Vision Programming Environment.
-It would be a way of working in tandem, to try to make some things easier for people that use and modify both VXL and VXD at the source level.
+It would be a way of working in tandem, to try to make some things easier for people that use and modify all of VXL and VXD and internal project at the source level.

 The basic idea would be that the super repo would replicate a repo hierarchy most VXD developers would have: